aasaporito/MetageneCluster/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-To run, open a terminal in the metaGenePlot directory.
+To run, open a terminal in the MetageneCluster directory.

 Run:
   ```sh